casper-network/ceps/text/0004-gas-price-adjustment.md

 The update can be either a percent increase or decrease of `BASE_PRICE`, specified by an `ADJUSTMENT_RATE`.
 To decide on the direction of the change, we make use of the fullnesses of blocks from the preceding adjustment period.
 We map the array of fullnesses to a single value called `FULLNESS` (details on how to compute this are given below).
 Then, if `FULLNESS` is greater than `TARGET_FULLNESS`, we increase the price.
 Otherwise, we decrease the price.

-Explain the proposal as if it was already approved and implemented.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.

-For implementation-oriented CEPs (e.g. for node internals), this section should focus on how other developers should think about the change, and give examples of its concrete impact.
-For policy CEPs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation